Undergraduate Intern of the Year

 Employer of the Year

-Finally, the CCD awarded the 2015 Employer of the Year award to Electric Boat.
+Finally, the Center for Career Development awarded the 2015 Employer of the Year award to Electric Boat.
 In 2015, Electric Boat hosted multiple UConn interns, representing 10 Engineering disciplines, along with Accounting, Biology, English, and Computer Science majors.
 These interns work closely with a mentor where they provide technical and project management support, participate in collaborative meetings and projects, present results to internal and external customers, and even take part in a press conference.
 In describing his experience, one past Electric Boat intern states, “Interns get a real chance to build upon their technical and soft skills, make a great wage, and potentially get hired right out of school at a company which has a long history of success and a stable future.”
 Another intern praises the lay out of the internship, in which each intern is paired with a mentor, stating, “I didn’t feel like an intern, I felt as if I were just as valuable as the other employees.
 This company made sure I walked away from the internship with new knowledge and skills that I didn’t have coming into it.”
 Electric Boat will be looking for new perspective interns at the Internship & Co-op Fair on February 3rd.